 Tripods can either have a centre column or not.

-The standard usage for center columns is to extend the height of the tripod (upwards) for about 35cm (depending on the model) without any need for tripod leg readjustment.
+The standard usage for center columns is to extend the height of a tripod (upwards) for about 35cm (depending on the model) without any need for tripod leg readjustment.

 They come in different sizes: short, medium and long.

-So what do you need to consider about a center column:
+So what do you need to consider about center column: